Skip to content

 Located on the campus of Penn State Health Milton S. Hershey Medical Center in Hershey, Pa., Penn State College of Medicine boasts a portfolio of more than $150 million in funded research annually.
 Projects range from development of artificial organs and advanced diagnostics to groundbreaking cancer treatments and understanding the fundamental causes of disease.
 Enrolling its first students in 1967, the College of Medicine has more than 1,700 students and trainees in medicine, nursing, other health professions and biomedical research in both Hershey and State College, Pa.

-Penn State Health Children’s Hospital is the only children’s hospital between Pittsburgh and Philadelphia fully equipped to treat the most severely ill children of central Pennsylvania, with both the highest-level neonatal intensive care unit and a Level I pediatric trauma center.
-Children’s Hospital physicians and nurses provide comprehensive support and specialized care to infants, children and adolescents every day.
-Located on the campus of Penn State Health Milton S. Hershey Medical Center in Hershey, Pa., the Children’s Hospital focuses on providing first-rate health care to all children, from those with complex heart disease to childhood cancers, allowing patients to receive the full spectrum of highest-quality care close to their homes.
+Penn State Health Children’s Hospital is the most comprehensive children’s hospital between Pittsburgh and Philadelphia, fully equipped to treat the most severely ill children of central Pennsylvania, with both the highest-level neonatal intensive care unit and a Level I pediatric trauma center.
+Children’s Hospital physicians and nurses provide a full spectrum of support and specialized care to infants, children and adolescents every day.
+Located on the campus of Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine in Hershey, Pa., the Children’s Hospital delivers first-rate health care to all children, including advanced treatment options for complex medical issues, such as heart disease and childhood cancer, allowing them to receive the highest-quality care close to their homes.

 Penn State Cancer Institute (updated 2/6/2019)